 The fact is, we write when we can.
 We write in those in between hours after we are able to tear ourselves away from the daily grind.
 Few have the ability, or courage, to drop it all and chase the dream.

-Martin Pierro, creator of Cosmic Times, had the courage.
-Just before the recession of 2008, he decided to quite his I-T job at a law firm and chase his dream of starting his own comic book company.
+Martin Pierro, the creator of Cosmic Times, had the courage.
+Just before the recession of 2008, he decided to quit his I-T job at a law firm and chase his dream of starting his own comic book company.
 Of course, he didn’t know the recession was coming.
 The timing was just bad luck.
 But, he survived it and Cosmic Times is still going forward all these years later.

 Cosmic Times isn’t just one comic book.
 It’s now six different titles and growing.